vichubenzene/Miku.N-Discord-bot-/README.md

 6.120 language translator with pronounciation

-7.Rule34, 3D nsfw, Read doujins, Futanari, Auto nsfw webhooks🔞

-Best Nsfw bot with <b> 125+ sfw & 75+ nsfw <b> commands🎀
+Best Anime bot with <b> 125+ sfw <b> commands🎀

 # Contribution: <br>
-We appreciate any inputs in new Sfw ideas and Nsfw picture data source..
-Join [Support Server](https://discord.gg/cyKAjwcZdB) for more info
+We appreciate any inputs in new Sfw ideas, Join [Support Server](https://discord.gg/cyKAjwcZdB) for more info

 # Invite link:<br>